Pavan-ganesh/Pavan-ganesh/README.md

   askMeAbout: ["Web Dev", "React", "Node", "Backend Design", "PostgreSQL"],
   funFact: "I debug faster when I talk to the rubber duck 🐥" };

+📌 Quote That Drives Me
+"The only way to do great work is to love what you do." – Steve Jobs